Scaling Achievable Rates in SIM-aided MIMO Systems with Metasurface Layers: A Hybrid Optimization Framework

 where $\mathbf{L}\in\mathbb{Z}^{S(S-1)\times S^{2}}$ is the matrix extracting the off-diagonal elements of the square matrix $\mathbf{H}$.
-In other words, (\ref{eq:IMin}) aims to diagonalize the effective channel $\mathbf{H}$ in (\ref{eq:effective_channel}), which is inspired by the zero-forcing technique for conventional MIMO.
-Note that (\ref{eq:IMin}) does not include power allocation optimization.
+In other words, $(\mathcal{P}_{2})$ aims to diagonalize the effective channel $\mathbf{H}$ in (\ref{eq:effective_channel}), which is inspired by the zero-forcing method.
+Note that $(\mathcal{P}_{2})$ does not include power allocation optimization.
 This formulation is motivated by two key advantages.
 First, as shown later, it admits an efficient iterative algorithm based on closed-form expression.
 Second, in ideal cases, the inter-stream interference would be completely canceled.
-As a result, the power allocation can be found efficiently by WF algorithm.
-The solutions to (\ref{eq:Rmax}) and (\ref{eq:IMin}) are presented in the following sections.
+Hence, the power allocation can be found efficiently by WF algorithm.
+The solutions to $({\mathcal{P}_1})$ and $(\mathcal{P}_{2})$ are presented in the following sections.

-\section{Proposed Solution to (\ref{eq:Rmax})}
+\section{Proposed Solution to $({\mathcal{P}_1})$}

 We adopt the AO-based approach to solve $(\mathcal{P}_{1})$, leading to SIM phase shifts design and power allocation subproblems.